On 18 Sep 1912* Donald McLaran passed away at Kupunn

 The early 1890s had been the halcyon days.
 The McLarans moved from Kilkevan (St Ruth) into Dalby and constructed a cordial factory on the corner of Cunningham and Patrick Streets.
 They became strong supporters of St Thomas's Presbyterian Church and were a well-respected family in the growing township.

 The Queensland story began in 1853 when Donald, 20, emigrated from Southend, Argyle, to Moreton Bay with his father, Malcolm, his stepmother, Jane and 4 of his siblings: Catherine, Duncan, Margaret and Alexander.
 They had exchanged a life of agricultural labouring with no prospect of advancement or land ownership (this did not happen in Southend until 1920) for the chance to live in a land of opportunity.
-And Donald, if not all members of his family, had taken that opportunity in both hands and succeeded.
+By 1895, Donald, if not all members of his family, had taken that opportunity in both hands and succeeded.

 By 1879, Donald had control of around 2000 acres of prime Dalby farming land.
 He was skilled in and had a deep knowledge of carpentry, well sinking, agriculture and animal husbandry.
 He had a reputation as a man who not only would unfailingly pursue justice as he saw it, but also one who was not averse to partaking in the pleasures offered by the pubs of Dalby.
 In 1879 he sold one property (Frogmore) and borrowed money to purchase Haran, a station adjacent to Tartha on the Moonie.
-And he married a lass who was 23 years younger than he, Clara Eversden.
-Moreover, Donald was 2 years older than Clara's father, a fact she may not have been aware of on their wedding day.
+And he married a lass from Tartha who was 23 years younger than he, Clara Eversden.
+Donald was two years older than Clara's father, a fact she may not have been aware of on their wedding day.

 The Eversden family emigrated from Cambridgeshire in 1864, but Clara's mother and three siblings died aboard the Flying Cloud.
 On arrival, Clara (seven) and her father Lewis Eversden, travelled by dray and horse to Tartha, a property two day's ride west of Dalby on the Moonie River, to join forces with her mother's older brother, William Dockrill.
 Until her marriage to Donald McLaran, she lived at this remote and isolated property, fully engaged in the farm life which was so different from her native England.